syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Column-Sizer.md

 ## ColumnSizer.Star

 When the `SfDataGrid.ColumnSizer` is `Star`, all the GridColumns are adjusted an equal column width to fit within the view.
-Setting ColumnSizer to “Star” will disable the HorizontalScrolling in SfDataGrid.
+Setting `ColumnSizer` to `Star` will disable the HorizontalScrolling in SfDataGrid.

 N> If any column is specified a width explicitly using the [GridColumn.Width](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.GridColumn~Width.html) property then that column is not considered ColumnSizing width and skipped while applying the `ColumnSizer` for grid columns.